L-Goncalves/dev-notes-and-projects/AWS/EC2/EC2.md

 | r5.16xlarge | 64   | 512          | EBS-Only          | 20 Gbps             | 13,600               |
 | m5.8xlarge  | 32   | 128          | EBS-Only          | 10 Gbps             | 6,800                |

 * t2.micro is part of AWS free tier (up to 750 hours per month)

+#### Creating a new instance:

+From the home click on launch new instances, it will make you go into a new page of EC2, there you can configure what you want.

+The current free tier as of this date (09/05/2025) [DD/MM/YYYY] is t2.micro

+##### SSH

+* We need:
+* Key-pair name
+* Key-pair type
+* Private Key format

+To SSH we need a new key pair with RSA and save as:

+.ppk is used in lower versions of Windows like Windows 7

+.pem is the most common.

+##### Storage

+* Free tier gets me 30GB of EBS General Purpose

+#### Important

+After creating an instance on AWS make sure to check the IP address on the internet to check availability.

+* If HTTPs is not marked only http requests will be accepted